lddcheck — Finds programs on system with missing library dependencies.

 output to a file which you want to browse later.
 If this option is

-set to true
+set to true, lddcheck will

 refrain from inserting escape codes into the output.

---strip [true]|false
+--strip [true]|false]

 BE CAREFUL!
 If you set this option to true, this may MODIFY files on your system.
 The strip command will be run on EVERY file which is found to be stripable (as reported by file).